0dayInc/csi/README.md

 ### **Intro** ###
-It's easy to agree that while corporate automation is a collection of proprietary source code, the core in which automation is produced should be be open to promote trust and innovation...broad collaboration is key to any automation framework's success, particularly in the cyber security arena.
+It's easy to agree that while corporate automation is a collection of proprietary source code, the core modules used to produce automated applications should be open to continuously promote trust and innovation...broad collaboration is key to any automation framework's success, particularly in the cyber security arena.
 Introducing CSI (Continuous Security Integration) - a security automation framework that aims to stand on the shoulders of security giants.

 ### **Call to Arms** ###
 If you're willing to provide access to commercial security tools (e.g. Rapid7's Nexpose, Tenable Nessus, QualysGuard, HP WebInspect, IBM Appscan, etc) please PM me as this will continue to promote CSIs interoperability w/ industry-recognized security tools moving forward.